canonical/snapcraft/manual-tests.md

 6. Ensure you are dropped back into your original shell session.

+# Test cleanbuild with non-ascii characters in the desktop file.

+1. Run `snapcraft cleanbuild` for the snap in `integration_tests/snaps/desktop-with-non-ascii`
+   * Check that the build succeeds and you get the `.snap` file.

 # Test cleanbuild with a remote.

 1. Setup a remote as described on